AmpersandTarski/prototype-frontend/docs/robot_framework_README.md

 The [Robot Framework](https://robotframework.org/) website is a usefull starting point to learn more.
 Note also the [User Guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).

+## Install SeleniumLibrary

+The project uses SeleniumLibrary for its test.
+This needs to be installed seperately by running the following command.

+`pip install robotframework-seleniumlibrary`

 ## About test code in the repository

 Test code can be found in [/testing/robot_framework](/testing/robot_framework).